-An associate’s degree in paralegal studies includes a comprehensive program of study that consists of about 60 semester credit hours and two years of full-time study that includes:
+An associate’s degree in paralegal studies is a comprehensive program that consists of about 60 semester credit hours and two years of full-time study covering:

 - 3-4 general education courses that often include English Composition, Business Writing, College Algebra, Probability and Statistics.

 - 3-4 core paralegal courses that typically include Contracts, Legal Research and Writing, and Professional Responsibility/Legal Ethics

 - 8 or more courses in specialty/advanced law topics: